 - When using Wi-fi (wireless connection to the internet), choose a network that is password protected.

 - When visiting any website where you enter personal information, check for a secure connection.
 This is usually symbolized by "https://" or a padlock icon in your URL bar at the top of your browser.

-- Stay up-to-date on your antivirus software: The Best Antivirus Protection for 2021 - PCMag
+- Stay up-to-date on your antivirus software: The Best Antivirus Software for 2024 - PCMag

 - Educate yourself!
-Scammers and hackers can be crafty, learn their common tactics: How to Avoid Fraud and Identity Theft Scams
+Scammers and hackers can be crafty, learn their common tactics: How to Avoid Fraud and Phishing Scams: Stay Clear of the Bait

 - Whenever possible, use a secure system, like our Document Vault in the Client Portal, to send and receive personal information.